Sons of Daughters

-Sons of Daughters is a Canadian country music duo, composed of Chrystal Leigh and Jimmy Thow.
+Sons of Daughters was a Canadian country music duo, composed of Chrystal Leigh and Jimmy Thow.
 They were featured on season one of CTV's The Launch.
 Their first widely released single "Ain’t Gonna Be Lonely Long" charted in the top 15 of the Canadian country radio play charts for four consecutive weeks in 2019.
 They were nominated for the Rising Star Award of the Canadian Country Music Association (CCMA) in 2019 and 2020.